 The research reported in this paper was supported in part by NTT Communication Science Laboratories, Nippon Telegraph and Telephone Corporation, in part by Grant NCC 2-1220 from NASA Ames Research Center, and in part by Grant No. IIS-0326059 from the National Science Foundation.
-We thank Nima Asgharbeygi and Xumei Marker for their work on the environment's component algorithms, along with Sašo Džeroski, Ljupčo Todorovski, Kazumi Saito, and Daniel Shapiro for discussions that led to many of the ideas in this paper.
+We thank Nima Asgharbeygi and Xumei Marker for their early work on the environment's component algorithms, along with Sašo Džeroski, Ljupčo Todorovski, Kazumi Saito, and Daniel Shapiro for discussions that led to many of the ideas in this paper.
+We also thank Kevin Arrigo and Stuart Borrett for assistance with the ecological aspects of the research.